 At Cullum & Brown, we offer three different types of screw pumps.
 The single pitch, dual pitch, and the progressive pitch screw pump.

-- The single pitch – where distance between the screw flights do not change.
+- The single pitch – where the distance between the screw flights does not change.

 - The progressive pitch – where the screw pitch is constantly changing and there is compression along the screw.

 Picture a machine screw with a nut on it, so that the nut is the gas being pumped.
 As the screw turns, it moves the gas along the screw body.
 The only work that occurs is at the end of the screw when the nut tightens against the head of the screw.
 This allows the vacuum to be deeper end with a higher capacity during pump down evacuations.
 Since there is no oil compression, this means there is no oil in the discharged air.

 What Are the Benefits and Uses of Screw Pumps?

 With screw vacuums, there are no rubbing parts, oil-free compression chambers, and low maintenance costs.
 The screw pump vacuum is one of the highest efficiency technologies running at 60% efficiency, and also is the most versatile.
 Screws are typically the highest upfront cost but have one of the lowest associated maintenance costs.

 Screw technology is used in various applications including: Chemical, pharmaceutical, packaging, pneumatic conveying, woodworking, laser cutting, thermo-forming, food & beverage processing, vacuum hold-down.

 Cullum & Brown is here to guide you through every buying process.
 We look at the entire application and system to provide the best possible technology for our customer’s needs.